systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 Component testing — by that I mean unit testing for components — instead focuses on testing functional components as a whole.
 These tests are especially useful for verifying user interface components,
-    where presentation and interaction can intertwined.
+    where presentation and interaction can be intertwined.

 Typically when writing component tests, I find it helpful to categorize
     components into different types to separate concerns.